mechmotum/mechmotum.github.io/content/pages/guide.rst

 - `Software Carpentry Workshops
   <https://www.tudelft.nl/library/actuele-themas/research-data-management/r/training-evenementen/training-voor-onderzoekers/software-carpentry-workshop/>`_

-Sign up by emailing Femke van Giessen (F.vanGiessen@tudelft.nl) to register for a slot.
-You will be directed to an Evenbrite.
-Sign up on Eventbrite immediately because these typically fill up in 10 minutes and there are large wait lists.

 - TU Delft Data Champions hosts events and trainings: https://www.tudelft.nl/en/library/current-topics/research-data-management/r/support/data-champions/
 - 4TU Research Data Training and Events: